philipholler/P4Grammar/README.md

 _____________________________
 BUILD AND RUN GENERATED MODULE

-1. Use the Maven build "Compile GeneratedCode" to build the newly generated code.
+1. Use the Maven build "Build Generated Module" to build the newly generated code.
 2. Run the Main.main inside the server package

 _________________________________